ironhack-dev-squad-107/lab-javascript-chronometer/readme.md

 ### BONUS Iteration: Milliseconds

-Now, we can use our chronometer to calculate how many time we spend on each Ironhack exercise.
+Now, we can use our chronometer to calculate how much time we spend on each Ironhack exercise.
 What happens if we want to calculate our time in a race?
 We need to be more accurate with our chronometer.
 How can we be more accurate?
 By adding milliseconds!

 If we want to add milliseconds to the chronometer, we will have to manipulate the HTML, the CSS, and the JavaScript.
 In the HTML we will have to a container to show the milliseconds, changing the style of this container.
 Finally, in the JavaScript, we will have to add all the logic to show the milliseconds in the clock.
 You will also have to add these milliseconds to the split counter.